JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **Cost of raising a medium-size dog to the age of eleven: $6,400**.
+And here is a just a random fact -  **When opossums are playing 'possum, they are not "playing."
+Theyactually pass out from sheer terror.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)